salvaKaraka/Portfolio/src/content/posts/Particle-simulation.md

     std::vector<float> color;
 ```
 * **The graphics pipeline**:
 To understand the rendering part, we first have to know how OpenGL works.
-It uses a resterization pipeline to go from an array of vertices specified within the program to an image on the screen:
+It uses a rasterization pipeline to go from an array of vertices specified within the program to an image on the screen:

 ![graphics_pipeline](/blog-images/Particle_simulation/graphics-pipeline.png)
    1. **Vertex Shader:** *Takes the vertex information and transforms it if necessary (for example, to apply perspective).*
    2. **Shape Assembly:** *Takes the resulting positions from applying the vertex shader and connects them according to a primitive *(point, line or polygon)*.
 In this case, *triangles*.*
    3. **Rasterization:** *The shapes generated previously are translated into pixels that can be displayed on the screen.*
-   4. **Fragment Shader:** *Computes the expeected color of each pixel of the primitive.*
+   4. **Fragment Shader:** *Computes the expected color of each pixel of the primitive.*
    5. **Test and Blending:** *In case of having overlapping objects, their colors are "blended" depending on their opacity and other factors.*

 * **Particle rendering:**